-Do you ever go grocery shopping on Sunday afternoons?
+Do you ever go grocery shopping on a Sunday afternoon?
 It’s not pretty.

 There were people on my right and people on my left, with one couple edging towards me quickly.
 I scanned the shelves.

-No whole wheat pastry flour, but white whole wheat flour!
+No whole wheat pastry flour, but there was white whole wheat flour!
 That’s similar, right?
 I grabbed a bag.

-While I waited in line with it at the checkout, a surly balding man cut in front of me, pretending not to see me or my shopping cart that were inches away from him, and would you believe it, I let him.
+While I waited in line at the checkout, a surly balding man cut in front of me, pretending not to see me or my shopping cart that were mere inches away from him.
+And would you believe it, I let him.

 That grocery store broke me, I tell you.
 Turns out, though, that the experience wasn’t entirely bad.